ecamalionte/pocapi/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 Ready to run in production?
 Please [check our deployment guides](http://www.phoenixframework.org/docs/deployment).

+## Commands History

+How this app was created:

+  * Create the app `mix phoenix.new pocapi`
+  * Create a Database on Postgres `mix ecto.create`
+  * I had to access the postgres `psql postgres`
+  * And alter the role of the postgres user as `ALTER USER postgres SUPERUSER;`
+  * Create a Database on Postgres `mix ecto.create`
+  * Create a CRUD for Products `mix phoenix.gen.html Product products name:string description:string rating:integer price:float`
+  * Run Database migration `mix phoenix.migrate`

 ## Learn more